 This course is one of two required courses in twelfth grade Social Studies.
 The major goal of the course is to encourage students to understand and participate in the democratic process.
 It will examine public policy issues and offer an insight into the functioning of government on the local, state and federal level.
-Students must participate in a variety of activities designed to acquaint them with local government, do volunteer service, and prepare and present a position paper on a public policy issue.
+Students must participate in a variety of activities designed to acquaint them with local government and do volunteer service.
 This course meets the New York State Board of Regents curriculum standards and is fully aligned to the Common Core Standards.